Invisalign is a form of orthodontics that utilizes clear aligners to correct the alignment of teeth.

 Since Invisalign out of pocket costs can be high and not feasible for many people, most dental practices offer options to make it convenient and affordable.
 Most importantly, different payment options help patients get the treatment they need without delaying it due to finances.

 A personalized monthly payment plan will be an arrangement between you and your dentist to decrease your initial expenses.
 Most dental practices offer monthly payment plans at no additional cost or interest rate.
 Typically, a practice will require a larger deposit of the treatment upfront and low-cost monthly installments that span several months or years.

 Several employers offer flexible spending accounts (FSA) for their employees as a healthcare benefit.
 An employer will typically fund the account with pre-tax money to help cover co-payments and other forms of out-of-pocket costs.
 An FSA usually has a time limit of one year to use the funds.

-An HSA is similar to an FSA, but does not have the one-year time limit to use the funding.
+An HSA is similar to an FSA but does not have a one-year time limit to use the funding.
 Also, an HSA is usually only eligible to contribute to if you have a high deductible health plan.
 This savings account is used to help cover the costs of co-payments, deductibles, and other out-of-pocket expenses that you may incur.

 CareCredit is a great way to finance Invisalign treatment for people who may have high out-of-pocket costs.
 Even for those with partial dental coverage, this may still leave thousands of dollars left at your expense.
 CareCredit is a credit card that can be used for medical and dental expenses.

 Most dental practices will accept CareCredit as a form of payment as it can help finance several dental procedures without delaying treatment.
 You will pay similar to a traditional credit card with paying a minimum balance each month at a low-interest rate.

 Cigna, Delta Dental, Humana, Aetna, and USAA Dental often cover a portion of the cost of Invisalign.